Table of contents

 PEER Services used team fundraising to raise $53,000 in their virtual Step Up for Recovery event.
 When the pandemic cancelled their annual campaign (where people physically climb stairs to reduce the stigma around addiction) they sought ways to grow their community offline.
 In past years, supporters invited friends to climb stairs with them, so they used team fundraising to ignite the same camaraderie in a virtual event.
 If they move to hybrid event strategy, they can use both tools to grow their supporter base.

-A hybrid event format can help you hit your campaign goal
+Hybrid event fundraising can help you hit your campaign goal

-Givebutter offers 70+ features to rally supporters at home and in-person.
+Givebutter is an all-in-one fundraising platform with hundreds of free features to rally supporters at home and in person.
 Plus, with the lowest platform fees in the industry, Givebutter can help you reach your goal faster.
-To get started planning your hybrid campaign, try Givebutter for free today.
+To get started planning your hybrid fundraising campaign, try Givebutter for free today.